-The default setting is to have the Audio and Visual sensors running at their maximum sensitivity, which should be fine in most environments as the unit self calibrates to account for ambient conditions.
+The default setting is to have the Audio and Visual sensors running at their maximum sensitivity, which should be fine in most environments as the unit self-calibrates to account for ambient conditions.
 However, should false readings continue to be taken, then a lower trigger levels is probably required.
-Five levels are available, independently set for the audio and visual sensor, follow the instructions on these items as shown on page 13.
+Five levels are available, independently set for the audio and visual sensor.